 Telling us early will help if you are having difficulty paying rent.

-If you are a Warwick District Council tenant experiencing difficulties paying your bills, you may want to speak to our Financial Inclusion Officer on 01926 456454.
-This service is free of charge and she will work with you to prioritise your debts.
+If you are a Warwick District Council tenant experiencing difficulties paying your rent, you may want to speak to our Financial Inclusion Officer on 01926 456454.
+This service is free of charge, and may be able to help you maximise your income and offer budgeting solutions.
 You can also contact Citizens’ Advice on 0300 330 1183 for an appointment.

 If your income has reduced, you might be entitled to housing benefit.